 VEXINE is a 4-piece band based in Richmond, VA .
 Formed in 2012, the group features front woman Sarah Gleason on vocals, Paul Pearce on lead guitar and vocals, Michael Skiffington on bass, and Jorge Santamaria on drums.

-All three VEXINE albums are released their own label, ZAP Records.
+All three VEXINE albums are released on their own label, ZAP Records.
 LITTLE SIN was released April 30th 2016.

 About the Songs